-This is the best fattoush recipe, hand over heart, that mixes fresh veggies, a tangy-sweet salad dressing, and homemade crunchy fried pita croutons.
-This fattoush recipe combines all of the secrets handed to me by family and friends.
+The best fattoush recipe has fresh veggies, a tangy-sweet salad dressing, and homemade crunchy fried pita chips (with za'atar!).
+This fattoush recipe combines all of the secrets handed to me by family and friends including two decades of tweaking.
+If youโve never cooked with sumac, za'atar, pita bread, or pomegranate molasses, you should try this flavor bomb salad recipe!

 Ingredient Notes